Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-07-Implement-DLP-Browser-Extensions .md

 ### Task 1 – Prerequisties

-### Configure the proxy server manually using "netsh" command
+### Task 1.1: Configure the proxy server manually using "netsh" command

 >**Note**: If you're onboarding Windows 10 or Windows 11 devices, we need to make sure that the device can communicate with the cloud DLP service.